soxueren/atsd/installation/aws-emr-s3.md

 The HBase root directory will be created if necessary when the cluster is started for the first time.
 It will be not deleted when the cluster is stopped or terminated.

-If the HBase root directory already exists, you can list the files for verification.
+Check the contents of the bucket prior to launching the cluster.

 ```sh
 aws s3 ls --summarize --human-readable --recursive s3://atsd